What is epicanthoplasty surgery?

 Asian Plastic Surgeon at Karidis Clinic

 Mr Mark Ho-Asjoe is our Consultant Plastic Surgeon and a renowned epicanthoplasty specialist.
-With 25 years’ of plastic surgery experience, he is one of London’s most in-demand cosmetic surgeons.
+With 25 years’ of plastic surgery experience, he is one of London’s most in-demand plastic surgeons.
 His reputation is such that he is an examiner for the Diploma of Aesthetics Plastic Surgery.
 And he frequently delivers lectures in the UK, Europe and Asia, notably as an Honorary Lecturer in plastic surgery at Hong Kong’s Queen Mary University Hospital.

 Having graduated from the Royal College of Surgeons in Ireland, he undertook his surgical training in the UK.
 For his specialist training in plastic surgery, he studied in the UK and at Taiwan’s Chang Gung Memorial Hospital – a globally respected microsurgical reconstructive centre.